devajaypatidar/battle_bucks/README.md

 chcking vbersion 2

-this is the changes in the main branch commit
+this is the changes in the main branch commit now another commit which is ahead of new_branch